 I love shots like this when people announce their pregnancies, so could have done this for a gender reveal too…

 As this was our second baby we were much more prepared for all things pregnancy and baby.

-We knew preparation would be key as juggling a toddler would add extra challenges – pregnancy vitamins were key to ensure I kept my energy levels up as much as possible, well, along with coffee and cake!
+We knew preparation would be key as juggling a toddler would add extra challenges – pregnancy vitamins, like these from Vitabiotics, were key to ensure I kept my energy levels up as much as possible, well, along with coffee and cake!
 We wanted the 16 week gender scan so we could prepare over the Christmas holidays sorting out the baby clothes we wouldn’t need for a boy.
 We’d also been talking about baby to Toddler H, and by the gender scan she was very excited to be a big sister.
 We couldn’t wait to tell her she was having a brother.
 Of course, I was also spotting boys clothes in Next and planning how to transform our study into a baby blue nursery.

 To our shock, the scan revealed we were having a girl!
 It felt like we were in shock.
 We were still in a daze that afternoon when we met our NCT friends and swiftly blurted out the news to them.
 We also told our families, it was all we could think about.
 The gender reveal plans were out the window.